-207. The Committee recommended that the Assembly approve total reductions in the amount of $\epsilon$ 20.7 thousand for Major Programme VII-6-Office of Internal Audit from its original 2023 proposed budget.
-The Committee recommended that the Assembly approve a total budget of $\epsilon$ 834.8 thousand.
+209. The Committee recommended that the Assembly approve total reductions in the amount of $\notin$ 20.7 thousand for Major Programme VII-6-Office of Internal Audit from its original 2023 proposed budget.
+The Committee thus recommended that the Assembly approve a total budget of $\notin$ 834.8 thousand with an increase of $\notin$ 59.8 thousand (or 7.7 per cent) compared to the 2022 approved budget.